LambdaDigamma/ML-Lab/README.md

 This app is a collection of machine learning models.
 It was developed as part of a seminar talk on **»Training and implementing an image classifier using Create ML and Core ML«** for **iOS Application Development** at RWTH Aachen (Prof. Jan Borchers).

-We implemented two models from the [Apple Developer Website]()
+We implemented two models from the [Apple Developer Website](https://developer.apple.com/machine-learning/models/) and build an image classifier on our own with the Create ML framework.

 Available models:
 - Image Classifier
     - SqueezeNet
-    - Cats and Dogs (trained by us)
+    - Cats and Dogs (trained by us using Create ML)
 - Object Detector
     - YOLO Tiny Int8 LUT

 ## Tutorial

 We have built a step-by-step tutorial to implement an image classifier using Core ML.
-You can find it [here](https://lambdadigamma.github.io/ML-Playground/tutorials/tutorial-table-of-contents).
+You can find it [here](https://lambdadigamma.github.io/ML-Lab/tutorials/tutorial-table-of-contents).